rajatcse1/SFDC_Training/Practice/Program/10_Date Time.md

 September Sun Sep  2 16:30:32 2016 pm

-5. Write a program in C to convert a tm object to custom wide string textual representation.
+5. Write a program in Apex to convert a tm object to custom wide string textual representation.

-Expected Output:
+- Expected Output:
 ```

  The textual representation of specified date and time :